gamegard68/gfourcc/README.md

 # gfourcc
-GUI Tool written in C++ for changing the FOURCC Codec and Description of an AVI file.
+GUI Tool for changing the FOURCC Codec and Description of an AVI file.

 ![GFourCC Utility](/screenshots/gfourcc_scrn.png?raw=true "GFourCC Utility")